-- 8. Plaintiff, Tony Daunt, is a duly registered Michigan voter.
+8. Plaintiff, Tony Daunt, is a duly registered Michigan voter.
 Daunt regularly votes in Michigan's primary and general elections.
-He plans to vote in Michigan's November 2020 general election, including for U.S. President, U.S. Senate, and other offices and ballot measures on the ballot. - 9.
-Because Defendants do not maintain accurate voter rolls, Daunt reasonably fears that ineligible voters can and do vote in Michigan elections.
-Those votes will dilute his legitimate vote.
-And Michigan's inaccurate rolls undermine Daunt's confidence in the integrity of Michigan elections, which also burdens his right to vote. - 10.
-Daunt has long been an active member of the Republican Party.
+He plans to vote in Michigan's upcoming elections, including for U.S. President, U.S. Senate, and other local and statewide offices and ballot measures.

+9. Because Defendants do not maintain accurate voter rolls, ineligible voters can and do vote in Michigan elections.
+Those votes dilute Daunt's legitimate vote.
+And Michigan's inaccurate rolls undermine Daunt's confidence in the integrity of Michigan elections, which also burdens his right to vote.
+Daunt's vote is diluted, and his confidence undermined, no matter which political party or candidate the ineligible individuals vote for.

+10. Daunt has long been an active member of the Republican Party.
 He works in Michigan to advance conservative policies and to help elect Republican candidates.
 Daunt has served, among other roles, as a field director for the College Republican National Committee and a logistics manager and director for the Michigan Republican Party.
-He is currently an officer and member of the governing body of the Clinton County Republican Party, a member of the governing body of the Michigan Republican Party Committee, and the executive director of the Michigan Freedom Fund. - 11.
-Because Defendants do not maintain accurate voter rolls, Daunt must spend more of his time and resources monitoring Michigan elections for fraud and abuse, mobilizing voters to counteract it, educating the public about election-integrity issues, and persuading elected officials to improve list maintenance.
+He is currently an officer and member of the governing body of the Clinton County Republican Party, a member of the governing body of the Michigan Republican Party Committee, and the executive director of the Michigan Freedom Fund.